vibhanbharadwaj-web/Financial-calculator-/README.md

-# Financial-calculator-
+# Financial Calculator

-The Financial Calculator is a simple project developed to perform basic financial calculations such as simple interest and savings calculations.
-The project was created during a college mini hackathon and helped in understanding programming logic and implementing mathematical formulas using programming concepts.
+This project was developed as part of a college mini hackathon.

+The Financial Calculator performs basic financial calculations such as:
+- Simple Interest
+- Compound Interest
+- Savings calculations

+Technologies used:
+- C Programming / Python

+This project helped me understand basic programming concepts and financial computations.